 Again it’s the little turning off Hare Street – you can just see it between the ‘r’ and ‘e’ of street.
 By now, the railway is very much in place, closing in the inhabitants and offering them no escape.
 This feeling of dead-endness, of a lack of options, of claustrophobia, is central to the atmosphere of Baron’s book and partly explains why he chose this as the location.
 The railways brought London its greatest devastation since the Great Fire, and this is a great example of the adverse impact it had on individual streets.

-Finally, here it is (square aD) in 1922 shortly after Baron’s book was published (and again in 1952, by which time Hare Street had become Cheshire Street).
+Finally, here it is (square aD) in 1922 shortly after the period in which Baron’s book was set (and again in 1952, by which time Hare Street had become Cheshire Street).
 What had been a quiet lane, open to fields and on the very edge of London, was now a cul-de-sac, hemmed in by a noisy and polluting railway, in the heaving centre of London’s chaotic and overpopulated East End.
 The perfect location for a novel about poverty and powerlessness.

 More on Hare Marsh later.